chris-wood/chris-wood.github.io/_posts/2016-5-13-Native-PRNG.md

 random bits.
 If you're bored, just take a look at
 [the Linux source code](http://lxr.free-electrons.com/source/drivers/char/random.c) to see all the different sources of entropy for the pool.
-It processes inputs from timers, interrupts, and disk I/O, among other things.
+It processes inputs from timers, interrupts, human input, and disk I/O, among other things.
 This code maintains a pool of entropy.
-Bits can be added and extracted from this pool.
+Bits can be added to this pool and are then extracted and run through a NIST-compliant deterministic PRNG [7].
 Adding to the pool (via the sources above) increases the amount of entropy.
 Likewise, sampling from this pool decreases the amount of entropy.
-This has (used to have) important implications on how the randomness is used, as we'll discuss in the following sections.
+This has (well, used to have) important implications on how the randomness is used, as we'll discuss in the following sections.

 It's also worth mentioning that recent Intel chips have a new RDSEED instruction that is able to provide "seed-grade entropy" [4].
 The [Linux random code](http://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/drivers/char/random.c#n937)